Can You Receive Food Stamps and Social Security Disability?

 If you find yourself in this position, reach out to your family and find out if you qualify for public assistance.
 Even if your disability application has been denied, you may be able to file an appeal.

-The Social Security disability attorneys at the law offices of Phillips Disability are available to help you file a disability claim or appeal and will advise you of your legal options regarding your disability.
+The Social Security disability attorneys at the law offices of Dayes Law Firm PC are available to help you file a disability claim or appeal and will advise you of your legal options regarding your disability.
 Contact us right away to discuss your case.